The Lattice Sine-Gordon Equation as a Superposition Formula for an NLS-Type System: Auto-B acklund transformation and superposition formula

 \section{Auto-B\"acklund transformation and superposition formula}

 Here we apply the method of \cite{demsknls} to derive exact solutions of (\ref{NLS}).
-The idea of using (\ref{lSG}) as an auto-B\"acklund transformation for solutions of (\ref{NLS}) is based on the fact that the symmetries of (\ref{lSG}) only depend on shifts with respect to one of the variables.
-So, equation (\ref{lSG}) possesses another set of symmetries of the form (\ref{sym1}) and (\ref{sym2}) with the the substitution $u_{\scriptscriptstyle l+i,m}\to u_{\scriptscriptstyle l+i,m+1}$ applied.
+The idea of using (\ref{lSG}) as a~superposition formula for solutions of (\ref{NLS}) is based on the fact that the symmetries of (\ref{lSG}) only depend on shifts with respect to one of the variables.
+So, equation (\ref{lSG}) possesses another set of symmetries of the form (\ref{sym1}) and (\ref{sym2}) with the substitution $u_{\scriptscriptstyle l+i,m}\to u_{\scriptscriptstyle l+i,m+1}$ applied.
 Elimination of shifts in this system, again, produces a system of the form (\ref{NLS}).
 The process of constructing a solution consists of the following steps.

 Starting with a seed solution $(u_{\scriptscriptstyle l-1,m},u_{\scriptscriptstyle l,m}),$ which often is a trivial solution, we would like to calculate another solution, labelled as $(u_{\scriptscriptstyle l-1,m+1},u_{\scriptscriptstyle l,m+1})$.
 Let us consider the down-shifted, with respect to $l$, version of equation (\ref{lSG}):